Padres announce Machado’s $300 million, 10-year deal

-The agreement, the largest for a free agent in big league history, includes an opt-out clause after the 2023 season and $150 million.
+The agreement, the largest for a free agent in big league history, allows Machado to opt out after the 2023 season, a point at which he will have received $150 million and be 31 years old.

 Machado gets a $20 million signing bonus, payable within 30 days of the deal’s approval by the commissioner’s office, $10 million this season and $30 million in each of the remaining seasons.
 Machado is a Florida resident, and the signing bonus will not be subject to income tax in California, which has a top rate of 12.3 percent.